Updated: May 5

 Bibury Trout Farm is open all year round, opening times vary depending on the season.

-“Catch Your Own” Fishery is open March – October Thursday to Sunday 10:00 - 16:00 and daily during Gloucestershire state school holidays.
+“Catch Your Own” Fishery is open March – October Thursday to Sunday 10:00 - 16:00, all bank holidays and daily during Gloucestershire state school holidays.

 You don’t need to book your admission or “Catch Your Own” experience in advance, just turn up.

 If you travel by car: there is a car park near the entrance on Arlington Rd.
 Parking is free when you pay your admission to the farm (car registration number needs to be entered on a cashier’s monitor).

 If you are planning to hire one of the brick built barbecues, book it in advance on their web site.
 It also has to be pre-paid online.